USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 * What was the context for your decision?
     * We have to monitor the availability of the services we use.
 Since the TradAgg is an aggregator, we aggregate many external Trading platforms.
 Moreover, there are more external services we use in the TradAgg app, such as MySQL, Exchange rate and Gmail.

+* You are right, MySQL is not counted as external service.
+It is our internal component.
+As a matter of fact, that is the reason, why I did not include MySQL in the task 8 related to the external dependencies.

 ```
 Is the MySQL server an external or an internal component?
 ```